 - Hindenburg Journalist Pro for making and producing podcasts

 - 10Centuries for publishing stuff to the web

 - 3 pens and 8 notebooks … because sometimes a pen and paper really is better than the best electronics money can buy

 Disclaimer: You know this but I’ll say it anyway.
-The opinions in this blog are my own, and does not necessarily reflect the views of my employers.
+The opinions in this blog are my own, and do not necessarily reflect the views of my employers, their shareholders, subsidiaries, nor anyone else.